Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Forge.md

 # Quick Start: Dissonance with Forge Networking

 > This Quick Start guide is for those of you integrating Dissonance into a game with **Forge Networking**.
+Please note this **not** for Forge Remastered.

 This tutorial will guide you through the steps required to get a basic Dissonance setup working in your project.
 By the end of this tutorial, you will having working voice comms with all users talking in a global chat room.
-There is a video version of this tutorial [here](https://youtu.be/1lQw37y_VOw?t=732).

 Before beginning this tutorial, please refer to the [installation guide](/Basics/Getting-Started) to learn how to install Dissonance into your project.